RinoaHime/css-exercises/margin-and-padding/02-margin-and-padding-2/README.md

-x - The title of the card uses a 16px font. x - There are 8px between the title text and the edge of the title section. x - The content section has 16px space on the top and bottom, and 8px on either side.
-- Everything inside the `.button-container` section is centered, and there is 8px padding.
-- The Big Button is centered on its own line.
-- The Big Button has 24px space on the sides, and 8px on top and bottom.
+x - The title of the card uses a 16px font. x - There are 8px between the title text and the edge of the title section. x - The content section has 16px space on the top and bottom, and 8px on either side. x - Everything inside the `.button-container` section is centered, and there is 8px padding. x - The Big Button is centered on its own line. x - The Big Button has 24px space on the sides, and 8px on top and bottom.